- Focus on your chosen sport and exercise specialism

 You have the opportunity to focus on physiology, biomechanics, coaching, sociology, strength and conditioning, business, exercise and health, or medicine.
 You are supported in making this choice, and your specialism is reflected in the title of the degree you are awarded.
 The programme also offers you the opportunity to undertake a substantial year-long research project of your choice under the guidance of expert staff from the Department of Sport and Exercise.

-You study core modules including Research Methods, Research in Practice, Sport and Exercise Industry Skills and Theory and Practice in Sport and Exercise, along with the extended research project.
+You study core modules including Scientific Research Methods, Scientific Research Review, along with the extended research project.
 You are also encouraged to actively participate in seminar and workshop sessions and to develop your ability to reflect critically on your own experiences and share these reflections with others.
 The tutors support you in your enjoyment of autonomous learning, and foster your passion for the subject and the process of learning.

 Graduates progress to a wide range of professions, including academia.
 A particularly strong route is going onto a Doctoral reserach programme (PhD) or obtaining professional qualifications in the sport and exercise sciences (BASES).
 Other avenues include coaching, teaching, and working in the sports business industry.